jarro/ircradio/README.md

 startswithMap = Matches beginning of words for example "www" will replace  "www.reallylonglink.com/df?id=33"  with "web link".

 replaceMap = Used to improve experience by substituting acronyms that don't work well in TTS.

+blockMessageByStartsWith = Will drop message from TTS if it starts with provided text.

+blockMessageByUser = Block all messages from a user or bot.

+blockMessageByRegex = regex is passed to String.match  If it evaluates to true message is not sent to TTS

+replaceAllByRegex = requires regex and the text to sub in.   uses  the  String.replaceAll function

+replaceAllByRegex = calls java's  String.replaceAll  takes regex and a string.

 #### Using Custom Language File